qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled_And_Async.md

 The labeled format for asynchronous output generation is the same as the [ordered format][] with the following changes:
   - `OUTPUT` records `TUPLE`, `ARRAY`, `RESULT`, `INT`, `BOOL`, and `DOUBLE` types have a fourth field indicating the label of the record.

 Labels are needed for reconstruction of asynchronous/parallel computation output and are assigned by the front-end QIR generator.
+Order is not important for the `OUTPUT` entries within a `START`/`END` block; however, the responsibility of reconstructing the output based on the defined labeling scheme belongs to the party permforming the output labeling.
+The usage of `t0_0a` and `t2_2a` (and other values) are examples of a labeling scheme, and are only used as an example.

 Consumers of the QIR need to map the associated labeles for each recording call to its output entry label.

 Example log for a single shot: